PizzaWithMilk/Github-tracker-template/README.md

 **Will this notify me about every single commit?** No — see [Which commits actually get reported](#which-commits-actually-get-reported).
 Bot commits, merge commits, and commits with no describable user-facing change are filtered out automatically.

-**Will I hit GitHub's rate limits by running this?** No, in virtually all normal cases.
-GitHub limits how many API requests you can make without logging in to 60 per hour, but this workflow automatically authenticates every request using the token GitHub provides for free, which raises that limit dramatically.
-Watching several repos in your config means one extra API call per repo/update-type per run, which barely moves the needle — you'd need to be watching an unusually large number of repos before this would ever become a concern.
+**Will I hit GitHub's rate limits by running this?** Normal use is designed to stay comfortably within GitHub's authenticated API limits, and the workflow explicitly handles both ordinary `429` responses and primary rate-limit exhaustion.
+If the primary limit is actually exhausted, the workflow will wait briefly when the reset is imminent or skip the remaining repositories for that run instead of hammering the API.

 **Why did I get a Discord message titled "Workflow Re-enable Reminder"?** That's expected — not an error, and nothing is broken.
 It means the repo hosting this workflow hasn't had a commit in about 59 days, which is right before GitHub's own 60-day cutoff for automatically disabling scheduled workflows.
 See [Inactivity reminder](#inactivity-reminder) above for the full explanation; the short version is: check the **Actions** tab in a day or so, and if the workflow has been disabled, click **Re-enable workflow**.